Credit expert warns New Brunswickers about new law allowing wage garnishment | CBC News

 "But now with the new act, if they have a judgment, they can act immediately."

-In a statement dated Nov.
-29, 2019, Justice Minister Andrea Anderson-Mason called the new law a "complete overhaul."
+In a statement late last year, Justice Minister Andrea Anderson-Mason called the new law a "complete overhaul."

 "In many cases people who have received a judgment in their favour struggle to receive what they are entitled to," said Anderson-Mason.